Carlos Enrique

 Enrique also played for Gimnasia y Tiro, Banfield and All Boys in Argentina and Alianza Lima in Peru.

 Enrique works as a football coach and has held assistant manager positions in teams such as Nueva Chicago, Almagro and Chacarita Juniors in Argentina and Aurora in Bolivia.
-He currently assists Diego Maradona as manager of Al Wasl SC of Dubai.
+In 2011-12 he was assisting Diego Maradona as manager of Al Wasl SC of Dubai.